-Students who minor in peace and conflict studies at Swarthmore will:
+Students who major or minor in Peace and Conflict Studies at Swarthmore will be able to:

-- Understand factors shaping human conflict, including psychological, social, cultural, political, economic, biological, religious, and historical ones
+- understand factors shaping human conflict (including psychological, social, cultural, political, economic, biological, religious, and historical factors);

-- Analyze specific cases of conflict, including interpersonal, intergroup, international, and interstate disputes
+- analyze specific cases of conflict, including interpersonal, intergroup, interstate, and international disputes;

-- Examine theories and models of peace building and reconciliation and evaluate attempts to manage, resolve, or transform conflict nonviolently
+- examine theories and models of peacebuilding and reconciliation and evaluate attempts to conduct, manage, resolve, or transform conflict nonviolently;

-- Explore opportunities to study topics relevant to peace and conflict through fieldwork, internships, or other experiences outside the classroom
+- explore topics relevant to peace and conflict through fieldwork, internships, or other experiences outside the classroom; and

+Students who intend to major or minor in peace and conflict studies should consult with the department chair as they prepare to declare their intention during the spring of their sophomore year.
 Students with any major, whether in course or in the Honors Program, may add a course minor in peace and conflict studies.
 Alternatively, students in the Honors Program may choose an honors minor in peace and conflict studies.
-Students who intend to minor in peace and conflict studies should submit a copy of their sophomore paper to the chair of the program during the spring of the sophomore year, after consultation with program faculty members.
 All applications must be approved by the Peace and Conflict Studies Committee.